 and here is a link to the 49th Shelf‘s description of what you’ll find inside.

 Keeper of the Light (Halifax: Formac, 2017) is a picture book about a courageous young girl working at a lighthouse on Nova Scotia’s South Shore in the 1920s.
 Please read more details here.

 My poem “Mermaid” is included in Whispers of Mermaids and Wonderful Things: Children’s Poetry and Verse from Atlantic Canada, edited by Sheree Fitch and Anne Hunt, published by Nimbus.
 There’s a poem by my mother, Joyce Barkhouse, CM, ONS, too, along with so many wonderful others.

 A chapbook of my poems, Silence, is available at the Etsy site of Nancy French, of Lindenlea Paper, who created the lovely paper and the book, self-published through Mid-Drumlin Press.
 My cousin, Margaret Atwood, was kind enough to mention Silence in the New York Times.

 Here is a short story called “Little Billy”, published by Room Magazine, reprinted online.

 I wrote the text for Pit Pony: The Picture Book, from the YA novel written by my mother, Joyce Barkhouse.
 (Sydney Smith, winner of the Governor General’s Award for Sidewalk Flowers, did the terrific illustrations.)

-Sable Island – Imagine! is written for readers at about the Grade 3 level.
-There is an excellent free curriculum guide for the book, created by Nancy Wilcox Richards, author of the Farmer Joe series and other works.
+Sable Island – Imagine! is written for readers at about the Grade 3 level, was published by Curriculum Plus.
+As a result, there is an excellent free curriculum guide for the book, created by Nancy Wilcox Richards, author of the Farmer Joe series and other works.